Competitive Intelligence Deep Dive

 As already noted, your sales team is a key repository of knowledge about the competition.
 In addition to helping you identify your primary competitors and understand how they operate, sales can provide insights into how and why the competition wins sales opportunities.
 Interview your sales team to learn which competitors you lost to and why they won — and vice versa when your business wins.
 You’ll get a better understanding of the strengths and weakness of your product offerings and learn how to improve messaging, positioning, and product functionality to better compete against the competition.

-The value of competitive intelligence is considerable.
+The value of competitive and market intelligence is considerable.
 Gathering and analyzing it requires a bit of legwork, but, as we’ve seen with our clients, it’s well worth the effort.